Lemony Yellow Split Pea Side Dish

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

+This Lemony Yellow Split Pea Recipe might be too high in carbs for a low-carb diet, although split peas have a fair amount of fiber; check the nutritional information and see what you think.
 Lentils and split peas area good low-glycemic choice for the South Beach Diet, but all dried beans and legumes should be limited to 1/3 to 1/2 cup serving for phase one.
-This Lemony Yellow Split Pea Side Dish with Garlic and Ginger would be too high in carbs for a low-carb diet.

 Find More Recipes Like This One:

-29 Comments on “Lemony Yellow Split Pea Side Dish”
+37 Comments on “Lemony Yellow Split Pea Recipe”

 Can I use green split peas?